The Decentralized Exchange Landscape

 The next generation of decentralized exchanges does not use order books to facilitate trades or set prices.
 Instead, these platforms typically employ liquidity pool protocols to determine asset pricing.
-Peer-to-peer in nature, these exchanges execute trades between user wallets instantly — a process some refer to as a swap.
+Peer-to-peer in nature, these exchanges execute trades between users’ wallets instantly — a process some refer to as a swap.
 The DEXs in this category are ranked in total value locked (TVL), or the value of assets held in the protocol's smart contracts.

 Uniswap: Users of the Uniswap platform can swap any two Ethereum-built assets seamlessly atop an underlying liquidity pool.
-These highly accessible liquidity pools ensure Uniswap remains permissionless and trustless, which democratizes lending and borrowing on the platform.
+These highly accessible liquidity pools ensure that Uniswap remains permissionless and trustless, which democratizes lending and borrowing on the platform.

 Curve: Similar to Uniswap, Curve is a decentralized exchange that utilizes a liquidity pool.
 However, Curve specifically caters to stablecoin trading, allowing users to trade between them with low slippage and fees — all through the use of an algorithm that optimizes trading pairs.

 DODO: Like others in this segment, DODO is a liquidity protocol.
-However, the DODO platform employs it's Proactive Market Maker (PMM) algorithm to provide adequate liquidity.
+However, the DODO platform employs its Proactive Market Maker (PMM) algorithm to provide adequate liquidity.

 Bancor: The Bancor exchange model does not require a second party to execute a trade.
-Instead, you can exchange their ERC-20 tokens for Bancor’s native “smart” Bancor Network Token (BNT).
+Instead, you can exchange your ERC-20 tokens for Bancor’s native “smart” Bancor Network Token (BNT).
 You can then exchange these for other ERC-20 tokens on the platform.

 Kyber: The Kyber protocol operates as a stack of smart contracts that run on any blockchain, not just Ethereum.
 Like other exchanges operating without an order book, Kyber utilizes liquidity pools to facilitate peer-to-peer swaps.

 Gnosis: The Gnosis protocol pools liquidity through a unique mechanism called ring trades, which function as order settlements that share liquidity across all orders, not just a single trading pair.
-The protocol is well-suited to trading prediction market tokens and other tokenized assets.
+The protocol is well-suited to trading prediction-market tokens and other tokenized assets.

 Decentralized Exchange Aggregators

 Decentralized exchanges use a number of different protocols and mechanisms.
 Although this dynamic results in higher security and autonomy, it also results in disjointed liquidity across platforms.
-This lack of liquidity can be a deterrent for institutional investors or wealthy independent traders that want to purchase a select crypto asset in large volumes.
-To address this, DEX aggregators have developed to deepen asset liquidity pools across centralized and decentralized crypto exchanges.
+This lack of liquidity can be a deterrent for institutional investors or wealthy independent traders who want to purchase a select crypto asset in large volumes.
+To address this, DEX aggregators have developed tools to deepen asset liquidity pools across centralized and decentralized crypto exchanges.

 1inch Exchange: The 1inch platform aggregates liquidity from different DEXs to minimize slippage on large orders.
 Slippage occurs when there is insufficient liquidity on one platform, resulting in a buyer paying more to buy an asset than was expected.
 By eliminating slippage, capital is made available to a trader for the best price possible.